Weihua-Zhao97/Statistical_Aesthetics/README.md

 ## On Exhibition ##

 ### The Mandate of Time: Reign Lengths of Chinese Emperors
 This work visualizes the distribution of reign lengths (in years) for rulers of imperial China from Xia dynasty to the final Qing dynasty.
-The plot maps the flow of history onto two-dimensional ridgelines, styled with the iconic blue-green palette of Wang Ximeng's *A Thousand Li of Rivers and Mountains* (千里江山图), invoking the traditional metaphor of "jiangshan" (江山)—literally "rivers and mountains"—a concept that symbolizes state power and territorial domain in Chinese cultural and political discourse.
+The plot maps the flow of history onto two-dimensional ridgelines, styled with the iconic blue-green palette of Wang Ximeng's *A Thousand Li of Rivers and Mountains* (千里江山图), invoking the traditional metaphor of "jiangshan" (江山)—literally "rivers and mountains"—a concept that symbolizes state power and territorial domain in Chinese cultural discourse.
 <p align="center">
 <img src="https://github.com/Weihua-Zhao97/Statistical_Aesthetics/blob/main/Wang%20Ximeng%3A%20Thousand%20Miles%20of%20Mountains%20and%20Rivers/Plot.jpeg"  />
 </p>